KamalSinghKhanna/KamalSinghKhanna/README.md

 <br />

-🌱 I’m currently learning Web Devlopement and Machine learning
+🌱 I’m currently learning Web Devlopement and Machine learning.
+🔭 I'm an open source enthusiast and trying to learn devops.

 <!--
 **KamalSinghKhanna/KamalSinghKhanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.